ElijahLynn/sourcegraph-vim/README.md

 ## Map a Vim hotkey

-To map Sourcegraph for Vim to a hotkey, add a remap commnad to your ~/.vimrc file.
+To map Sourcegraph for Vim to a hotkey, add a remap command to your ~/.vimrc file.
 For instance, to map F2 to :GRAPH, add the following to ~/.vimrc.
 ```
 nnoremap <F2> :GRAPH<CR>
 ```